The Evolution of the Australian Passport

-Today, passport offices in Australia and overseas issue around 1.8 million passports a year; and more than 10 million Australians currently hold valid Australian passports, representing just under 50 per cent of the population.
+Today, passport offices in Australia and overseas issue around 1.8 million passports a year; and more than 10 million Australians currently hold valid Australian passports, representing just under 50 percent of the population.

 Some key developments in the evolution of the Australian passport include:

-1912: The Commonwealth Gazette announces the first set of national passport regulations, covering eligibility, validity and cost.
+1912: The Commonwealth Gazette announces the first set of national passport regulations, covering eligibility, validity, and cost.

-1916: War Precautions (Passports) Regulations promulgated, requiring every person over the age of 15 entering and leaving the Commonwealth, to be in possession of a passport.
+1916: War Precautions (Passports) Regulations were promulgated, requiring every person over the age of 15 entering and leaving the Commonwealth, to be in possession of a passport.

-1917: the ‘X’ series passport, one of Australia’s earliest, introduced.
+1917: the ‘X’ series passport, one of Australia’s earliest, was introduced.
 During World War I, monitoring and identifying those crossing international borders became critical to the security of Australia and its allies.

 1920: ‘A’ series passport introduced, with the word ‘Australia’ and the Commonwealth Coat of Arms on the cover.

-1937: ‘A’ series passport covers redesigned to carry the words ‘British Passport Commonwealth of Australia’ and the Commonwealth Coat of Arms.
+1937: ‘A’ series of passport covers redesigned to carry the words ‘British Passport Commonwealth of Australia’ and the Commonwealth Coat of Arms.

 1948: Nationality and Citizenship Act passed